wp-plugins/geshi-source-colorer/readme.txt

 = Which HTML element is used by the code box ? =
 GeSHi uses in this plugin an ordered list (ol) and for each code line (li) different span tags.
 The full code is in a div tag, that uses the classes "geshisourcecolorer"
-(especially "geshisourcecolorer-line" / "geshisourcecolorer-block") and a class named the language name.
+(especially "geshisourcecolorer-line") and a class named the language name.
 The toolbar is also stored in a div under the main code div.
 For the full code, take a look into the DOM structure.

 = Is the copy-to-clipboard function JavaScript only ? =